 - You'll drink about 8 ounces (237 milliliters) of a syrupy glucose solution containing 2.6 ounces (75 grams) of sugar

 - Two hours later, your blood glucose level will be measured again

-The American Congress of Obstetricians and Gynecologists recommends performing a one-hour blood glucose challenge test to screen for gestational diabetes in low-risk pregnant women between 24 and 28 weeks of pregnancy.
+The American College of Obstetricians and Gynecologists recommends performing a one-hour blood glucose challenge test to screen for gestational diabetes in low-risk pregnant women between 24 and 28 weeks of pregnancy.

 Your doctor may recommend earlier screening if you're at increased risk of developing gestational diabetes.
 Risk factors may include:

 - Gestational diabetes in an earlier pregnancy